 He-Runs-on-Top, deeply traumatized, and in the hands of strangers, was heartbroken to see his mother depart.
 Shapleigh, the boy’s new guardian, renamed him William Tecumseh Sherman after the Union Army general.
 Then, in May 1870, the Utah-based 7th Infantry passed through Camp Brown.
 With them was Lieutenant Charles Austin Coolidge, a young, mustached man of Pilgrim ancestry who would play a formative role in He-Runs-on-Top’s life.

 Charles and his wife, Sofie, adopted the boy and took him east to New York City.
-The Coolidges, both devoutly religious and fervently patriotic, instilled these qualities in their new son, along with the rigid Euro-American ethnocentrism typical of the nineteenth century.
+The Coolidges, both devoutly religious and fervently patriotic, instilled these qualities in their new son, along with the rigid Euro-American ethnocentrism typical of the 19th century.
 Sherman, as they began to call him, was baptized at Grace Episcopal Church in lower Manhattan, and placed in a segregated school for African American children.
 The Coolidges spent three years in the East, until Charles was called back to Montana Territory in 1873.

 In their absence, violence in the West had continued.
 The Northern Arapaho had returned to the Powder River Basin to hunt the dwindling bison, intermittently raiding the Shoshone and White settlers at the Shoshone Reservation on Wind River.
 The Shoshone retaliated in kind, cooperating with U.S. troops to attack the Arapaho and steal their horses.
 The Coolidge family, meanwhile, lived at Fort Shaw on the Sun River in northern Montana Territory, where Sherman attended the post school.

 This life was disrupted by an explosion of tensions between U.S. forces and the Lakota in the summer of 1876, when Lt.
 Col. George Armstrong Custer perished at the Battle of Little Big Horn.
 Charles Coolidge’s unit arrived at the scene two days later and began burying the dead.
 Sherman, by now a teenager, refused to join them.